Clicky

 From that point, you’ll want to get it serviced every 50 hours or once a year.

 Your modern watercraft have service timers built in, just like cars; so you’ll get the alerts for service for when they’re due.
-But for older watercraft, you’ll have to pay attention to the hour meter to know when you need to service them.
+But for older watercraft, you’ll have to pay attention to the hours meter to know when you need to service the jet ski.

 Superchargers